moneitor/FX_ProjectManager/README.md

 ## FX Personal Project Manager
 #### Using Python 3.8.10

+Works better on Linux, on Windows I am having problems when deleting an entity (Project, Sequence or Shot), other than that behaves as expected on Windows, although in general performes better on Linux where I have had less problems with the databases.

 Hi there.

 With the goal of learning and getting better at python, and maybe along the way creating something that might help me out with the structure of my personal